eper-io/tig/readme.md

 The design considerations were the following.

 - AI generates more code than people.
-- Code duplication storing by hash is a huge cost reduction opportunity in data lakes.
+- Storing by hash is a huge cost reduction opportunity in data lakes due to duplications.
 - Copilots can apply generic code.
 Author bookkeeping becomes unnecessary.
 - Reliability storing by hash is more important with more code and less time to verify.
 - It is safer to address code with its entire hash than a file name, date, or version.